Software Engineering Minor - Curriculum

 Performance Engineering of Real-Time and Embedded Systems

 This course discusses issues of performance in real-time and embedded systems.
 Techniques for profiling the resource usage of a system and for measuring the effect of increasing system requirements will be covered.
 The control of physical systems will motivate the need for performance tuning of a real-time system.
 Students will write programs running under a real-time operating system that can maintain control of a physical system.
 The course will discuss and experiment with performance trade-offs that can be made using hardware-software co-design.
-(Requirements: CMPE-240 or CSCI-251 or CMPE-380 or equivalent course.)
+(Prerequisites: CMPE-240 or CSCI-251 or CMPE-380 or SWEN-340 or equivalent course.)
 Lecture 3 (Fall).

 Hardware/Software Co-Design for Cryptographic Applications